Mathilda Blanchard: Biography

 Two of Blanchard's three children were also involved in Acadian issues.
-Michel-Vital Blanchard was an activist for student's rights as well as the francization of Moncton in 1968 — a history that was recounted in the documentary L'Acadie l'Acadie?!? by Michel Brault and Pierre Perrault.
+Michel-Vital Blanchard was an activist for student's rights as well as the francization of Moncton in 1968 — a history that was recounted in the documentary Acadia, Acadia (L'Acadie, L'Acadie?!?) by Michel Brault and Pierre Perrault.
 Additionally, Blanchard's daughter Louise briefly led the Parti acadien, prior to its dissolution in 1981.

 Politics and strike actions

 In the mid-1960s, Blanchard formed the Canadian Union for the Fisheries Industry and Affiliated Workers, which represented over 10,000 workers.
 Blanchard took part in numerous strikes aimed at improving the lives of seasonal workers in the fisheries industry.
 In 1972, Blanchard served as figurehead for a movement to diversify the economy of Northeast New Brunswick, which struggled with chronic unemployment.

 Blanchard's work with the Acadian Affiliated Fisheries Workers Union and her involvement with the Committee of 12 for Social Justice in New Brunswick led to her active participation in protests against changes to Employment Insurance in 1992 and 1994.
 The protest movement helped lead to the defeat of Liberal Party candidates in the Acadian-majority ridings of Acadie—Bathurst and Beauséjour during the 1997 Canadian federal election.
 Blanchard also advocated on behalf of factory workers who were not given enough hours to qualify for Employment Insurance.

 Blanchard became the first woman to run for political party leadership in Canada during the 1969 Progressive Conservative Party of New Brunswick leadership election, coming a distant third behind Richard Hatfield, who became Premier of New Brunswick the next year.
 Blanchard would later run as an independent candidate in the 1972 federal election, receiving 3% of the vote in the riding of Gloucester.

 According to Acadian labour activist Jean-Marie Nadeau, the work of syndicalists like Mathilda Blanchard and Yvon Godin were crucial for the labor movement in New Brunswick.